scrtlabs/SecretNetwork/docs/validators_and_full_nodes/migrate-a-vlidator.md

 # How to migrate a validator

-:warning: This is not yet tested by the Enigma team :warning:

 Please make sure you [backup your validator](/docs/validators_and_full_nodes/backup-a-validator.md) before you migrate it.

 ### 1. [Run a new full node](/docs/validators_and_full_nodes/run-full-node-mainnet.md) on a new server.